Celebrating nearly 70 years of service to our members and community – 1955-2024.

-The Mississauga Fire Fighters Association is the Union that represents the nearly 700 Fire and Emergency Service providers and support staff in the City of Mississauga.
+The Mississauga Fire Fighters Association is the Union that represents the 750 Fire and Emergency Service providers and support staff in the City of Mississauga.
 We are Local 1212 of the International Association of Fire Fighters.

-The City of Mississauga borders the western edge of the City of Toronto, and has a population of over 750,000
+The City of Mississauga borders the western edge of the City of Toronto, and has a population of approximately 800,000.

 Our members include over 600 fire suppression personnel, including Fire Fighters, Fire Captains, and District Chiefs, operating over 30 front line vehicles.
-Members also include support staff including Training Officers, Dispatch Personnel, Clerical staff, Vehicle and Building Maintenance personnel and more!
-Approximately 40 members work from the Mississauga City Hall as Fire Prevention Officers, Inspectors and Clerical, Plans Examiners and Public Education staff.
+Members also include support staff such as Training Officers, Dispatch Personnel, Clerical staff, Vehicle and Building Maintenance personnel and more!
+Approximately 70 members work from Mississauga City Hall, Garry Morden Centre and Station 109 as Fire Prevention Officers, Fire Investigators, Clerical, Plans Examiners and Public Education personnel.

 Our Union Executive

-The Union Executive Consists of 6 Elected Officers, President, Vice-President , Secretary, Treasurer, Executive Officer and an Executive Assistant.
-A shop steward network of 23 elected Stewards as well as appointed committee chairpersons, form the Union Executive Committee.
+The Union Executive Consists of 7 Elected Officers, President, Vice-President , Secretary, Treasurer, Executive Officer and two Executive Assistants.
+A shop steward network of 26 elected Stewards as well as appointed committee chairpersons, form the Union Executive Committee.
 The Union Executive also selects members to form committees who work on behalf of the Association.

 In The City of Mississauga we work for one of the, if not the most, “fiscally responsible” municipalities in the Province of Ontario.
 In that light, negotiations over several years were fruitless for us.
 Except for one ‘Social Contract’ settlement and a 1985 settlement, there was nearly a 20 year stretch where this Municipality and the Association did not negotiate a Contract.
 We did however, make gains and preserve threatened benefits in the Arbitration forum.